borntofrappe/the-nature-of-code/README.md

 - `Stochastic` includes randomness and probability to have the branches change in number, angle and length.
 This is in line with the purpose of the tree fractal, to show stochastic, non-deterministic shapes

 - `Noise` animates the last generation of trees modifying the `finish` vector with a noise function

+## L-system

+An L-system is a grammar-based sytem, a way to write strings that is adapted in the demos to map characters to particular drawing instructions.
+It is ultimately useful to describe production rules through strings, commanding an entity with a series of instructions.

+Such a system is characterized by three defining features:

+- an alphabet, describing the allowed characters; for instance `A` and `B`

+- an axiom, a string for the initial state, for generation zero; for instance `A`

+- a rule, a production rule applied recursively to the string; for instance, a rule replacing every character `A` with the sequence `ABA` and every character `B` with the sequence `BBB`

+Generation after generation, the rule makes it possible to build a sentence with a variety of characters.

+The folder includes a few demos to illustrate the point:

+- with `Grammar` the idea is to show a the sentence generation after generation

+- with `Cantor rule` the goal is to re-create the visual proposed in the folder bearing the same name, but with an L-system

+- with `Turtle` the demo contemplates a more complex sentence, in line with the example provided in the book

+_Please note:_

+- Lua has no concept of a string buffer, but the table provides a similar benefit.
+Instead of modifying a string through concatenation and the `..` operator, each character is added to a table and the table is finally joined together through the `concact` function